lorenzo-stoakes/review-scripts/README.md

 Kernel configuration and build scripts are located in the `hooks/` subdirectory:

 * `kernel-config` - run once before build.
+* `kernel-config-debug` - run once before build, with debug settings.
 * `kernel-build` - run for each build.

+These can be adjusted to taste.

 ## Scripts